angelsix/dna-web-data/index.md

 ### Making your own Live Data Source

-To make your own take a look at our example [on GitHub](https://github.com/angelsix/dna-web/tree/master/Source/Dna.Web.Core/LiveData/Source)
+To make your own take a look at our example <a href="https://github.com/angelsix/dna-web/tree/master/Source/Dna.Web.Core/LiveData/Source" target="_blank">on GitHub</a>

 ## Installing DnaWeb